ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   has been added.
   It can be used to integrate the notification feature with applications based on glib.
-- The Order Preserving Minimal Perfect Hash Map (OPMPHM), used to speed up the lookups, got optimized.
+- The Order Preserving Minimal Perfect Hash Map (OPMPHM), used to speed up the lookups, got optimized and a benchmark was added, thanks to Kurt Micheli
 - `kdb ls` now has `-0` option (needed for Web UI)

 ## Documentation